mdub/clamp/README.md

     SpeakCommand.run

-Class-level methods like `option` and `parameter` declare attributes (in a similar way to `attr_accessor`), and arrange for them to be populated automatically based on command-line arguments.
+Class-level methods like `option` and `parameter` declare attributes, in a similar way to `attr_accessor`, and arrange for them to be populated automatically based on command-line arguments.
 They are also used to generate `help` documentation.

-The call to `run` creates an instance of the command class, then invokes it with command-line arguments (from `ARGV`).

 There are more examples demonstrating various features of Clamp [on Github][examples].